AriesApp/open-api-doc/source/index.html.md

 Use the following flow when you want to build shared prefill data entirely through OpenAPI:

-1. Call [Get Sample Waiver](#get-sample-waiver) to inspect the human-readable fields in the template and read each field's `field_uid`.
+1. Call [Get Sample Waiver](#get-sample-waiver) to inspect the human-readable fields in the template and read each field's `uid`.
 2. Call [Get Template Prefill Schema](#get-template-prefill-schema) to get the exact prefill keys.
-Match each schema property's `field_uid.const` to the sample waiver's `field_uid`.
+Match each schema property's `uid.const` to the sample waiver's `uid`.
 3. Build `group_prefill_data` by using the schema property names as keys.
 4. Create the waiver request group with `POST /openapi/v2/waiverRequest`.
 5. Send emails with `POST /openapi/v2/waiverRequests/sendGroupEmail` using `recipient_list`.
 The shared `group_prefill_data` will be applied to every recipient automatically.